eivindeb/pyfly/README.md

 # PyFly - Python Fixed Wing Flight Simulator
 PyFly is a python implementation of a 6 DOF aerodynamic model for fixed wing aircraft.
+The base aircraft parameters must be specified through a parameter file, an example of such a file that is experimentally verified by wind tunnel testing is included for the Skywalker X8 UAV, courtesy of <https://github.com/krisgry/x8>.
 PyFly uses quaternions internally for performance reasons and to avoid singularities, while constraints and initial conditions can be specified in euler angles for convenience.

-PyFly simulates the effects of wind and stochastic turbulence, modeled with the Dryden turbulence model.
+PyFly also simulates the effects of wind and stochastic turbulence, modeled with the Dryden turbulence model.
 A simple PID-controller tuned to the Skywalker X8 UAV is included for convenience and sanity checks.

-The base aircraft parameters must be specified through a parameter file.
-An example of such a file experimentally verified by wind tunnel testing is included for the Skywalker X8 UAV, courtesy of <https://github.com/krisgry/x8>.

 Aerodynamic coefficients in PyFly contain nonlinear extensions in angle of attack and sideslip angle, designed with Newtonian flat-plate-theory, in an effort to extend model-validity in the state space and incorporate effects such as stall: